 Coffee Market Report October 25 2018

-The January 2019 to December 2018 contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 42.37 usc/Lb., while this equates to 35.23% price discount for the London Robusta coffee market.
+The January 2019 to December 2018 contracts arbitrage between the London and New York markets widened yesterday, to register this at 43.13 usc/Lb., while this equates to 35.61% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 3,128 bags yesterday; to register these stocks at 2,435,448 bags.
-The bags pending grading for the exchange, registered a decrease by 13,055 bags; to register these pending grading stocks at 59,504 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 2,270 bags yesterday; to register these stocks at 2,432,320 bags.
+The bags pending grading for the exchange, registered an increase by 2,662 bags pending grading for this exchange; to register these pending grading stocks at 72,559 bags.

-The commodity markets encountered a firmer US Dollar yesterday, with a mixed day on the markets influenced by uncertainty over the weaker economic indicators out of Italy, unresolved Brexit political wrangling and volatility in the Oil markets in the wake of the intense media focus on Saudi Arabia.
-It was a softer day for the Oil markets, along with a softer day for Cocoa, Coffee, Copper, Wheat, Corn and Soybean markets, Gold, Silver, Palladium and Platinum all lower on the day, with Sugar and Orange Juice in positive territory.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets settled lower by 0.1958%; to register this index at 414.87.
-The day starts with the U.S. Dollar steady and trading at 1.289 to Sterling, at 1.141 to the Euro and with the Dollar buying 3.732 Brazilian Real, while North Sea Oil is steady and is selling at US$ 76.19 per barrel.
+It was a mixed day in the commodity markets yesterday, as Oil futures absorbed some of the brunt of the political discomfort that has arisen between Saudi Arabia and USA.
+The US Dollar lost some ground on the day and the Euro, posted a mild recovery.
+It was a softer day for the Oil markets, Cocoa, Cotton, Copper, Orange Juice, Sugar, Soybean, although the rest of the board managed to finish in mostly steady or positive territory, Corn, Wheat, Sugar, Coffee, Gold, Silver, Platinum and Palladium all positive on the day.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is hardly changed; to see this index registered at 415.69.
+The day starts with the U.S. Dollar steady and trading at 1.298 to Sterling, at 1.146 to the Euro and with the Dollar buying 3.694 Brazilian Real, while North Sea Oil is steady and is selling at US$ 77.82 per barrel.